dunxd/HomeAssistantAddons/COPS/README.md

 # Known issues

-- The Bootstrap based templates do not work with the Kindle web browser - they do not display pages with books on them.
+- Search does not work on Kindle in bootstrap template. default, bootstrap2 and bootstrap5 have been fixed so it works. default template works best with Kindle eInk experimental browser.

 # Acknowledgements